-Pricing of the facility was again set as a spread to the three-month OIS rate, although the 2020 facility was set at a narrower spread of 110 basis points for top-tier paper and a spread of 200 basis points for tier-two paper (discussed more below).
-In addition, as in the 2008 facility, issuers paid an upfront registration fee of 10 basis points.
+Pricing of the facility was again set as a spread to the three-month OIS rate although the 2020 facility was set at a narrower spread of 110 basis points for top-tier paper and a spread of 200 basis points for tier-two paper (discussed more below).
+In addition, as in the 2008 facility issuers paid an upfront 10 basis point registration fee.

 Once again, the New York Fed secured the services of experienced market participants to build the infrastructure needed to run the facility.
 These included the services of Pacific Investment Management Company, LLC (PIMCO), which served as CPFF II LLC's transaction agent and investment manager, and State Street Bank & Trust Company (State Street), which served as the custodian and accounting administrator.
-Transactions all cleared through the market's standard clearing mechanisms through the Depository Trust and Clearing Corporation.
+Transactions all cleared through the market's standard clearing mechanisms through the Depository Trust Company.

-The key players in the transaction and flow of funds are explained further in Exhibit 1.4
+The key players in the transaction and flow of funds are explained further in Figure 5.4